JanssenProject/jans/README.md

 - **Two factor authentication**: Janssen implements FIDO2 standards to enable applications to use two factor authentication

 Janssen [user documentation](https://github.com/JanssenProject/jans/tree/main/docs/user) has full list of usecases and how to implement them using Janssen.

+### Janssen Modules

+Janssen is not a big monolith--it's a lot of services working together.
+Whether you deploy Janssen to a Kubernetes cluster, or you are a developer running everything on one server, it's important to understand the different parts.

+1. **[auth-server](jans-auth-server)**: This component is the OAuth Authorization Server, the OpenID Connect Provider, the UMA Authorization Server--this is the main Internet facing component of Janssen.
+It's the service that returns tokens, JWT's and identity assertions.
+This service must be Internet facing.

+1. **[fido](jans-fido2)**:  This component provides the server side endpoints to enroll and validate devices that use FIDO.
+It provides both FIDO U2F (register, authenticate) and FIDO 2 (attestation, assertion) endpoints.
+This service must be internet facing.

+1. **[config-api](jans-config-api)**: The API to configure the auth-server and other components is consolidated in this component.
+This service should not be Internet-facing.

+1. **[scim](jans-scim)**: [SCIM](http://www.simplecloud.info/) is JSON/REST API to manage user data.
+Use it to add, edit and update user information.
+This service should not be Internet facing.

+1. **[jans-cli](jans-cli)**: This module is a command line interface for configuring the Janssen software, providing both interactive and simple single line options for configuration.

+1. **[client-api](jans-client-api)**: Middleware API to help application developers call an OAuth, OpenID or UMA server.
+You may wonder why this is necessary.
+It makes it easier for client developers to use OpenID signing and encryption features, without becoming crypto experts.
+This API provides some high level endpoints to do some of the heavy lifting.

+1. **[core](jans-core)**: This library has code that is shared across several janssen projects.
+You will most likely need this project when you build other Janssen components.

+1. **[orm](jans-orm)**: This is the library for persistence and caching implemenations in Janssen.
+Currently LDAP and Couchbase are supported.
+RDBMS is coming soon.

+More details can be found under [Janssen technical documentation](docs/technical).

 ## Getting Started